awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-container.md

 To improve performance, the **Static files** section lets you configure the proxy server to serve static files \(for example, HTML or images\) from a set of directories inside your web application\.
 For each directory, you set the virtual path to directory mapping\.
 When the proxy server receives a request for a file under the specified path, it serves the file directly instead of routing the request to your application\.

-For details about configuring static files using the Elastic Beanstalk console, see [Serving static files](environment-cfg-staticfiles.md)\.
+For details about configuring static files using configuration files or the Elastic Beanstalk console, see [Serving static files](environment-cfg-staticfiles.md)\.

 By default, the proxy server in a Python environment serves any files in a folder named `static` at the `/static` path\.
 For example, if your application source contains a file named `logo.png` in a folder named `static`, the proxy server serves it to users at `subdomain.elasticbeanstalk.com/static/logo.png`\.
 You can configure additional mappings as explained in this section\.